rieckpil/progmot/content/post/giving-my-first-talk.md

 TODO: Screenshot of slides from Google

-It was clear that I didn't want to perform any live coding on stage for my first talk.
+It was clear to me that I didn't want to perform any live coding on stage for my first talk.
 That's why I included all code examples as screenshots.

 For the slide design, I tried to balance text-only and graphical slides (including memes) to keep the talk exciting as I already knew I'll be the second last speaker on Friday.

-The talk was about a journey and our lessons learned from optimizing our integration test setup and reducing the overall build time by 50% from 26 to 12 minutes.

-The common thread throughout my talk was about the "Broken Windows Theory" (link wikipedia).
-While this theory comes from the criminological area, it can be applied to almost everything.
-In short, this theory describes that rural areas where there's much litter on the ground, damaged cars, rundown houses, the likelihood that similar _crime_ happens is more likely than in a neighbourhood where everything is spotless.

-We can transfer this analogy to software projects.
-As soon as a team member introduces a not so optimal workaround to our code base, the more likely other developers will follow.
-This can drain our overall project health as the first _broken window_ entails potentially more broken windows.

-Back in 2019 I was working in a project where we had such a broken window inside our codebase.
-It resulted in ever-increasing build times and the overall team motivation started to decline.
-After some initial hurdles, we could fix this broken window and bring our project health back to a clean state.

-After finalizing the slides, I started with the training.

-I gave the talk a week before the conference to myself and recorded the screen and my camera.
+For training purposes, I gave the talk a week before the conference to myself and recorded the screen and my camera.
 This acted both as a trial run as well as a backup plan.
-Given the unclear Corona situation, I might get positive and may not be able to hold the talk.
+Given the unclear COVID situation, I might get a positive test and may not be able to hold the talk.
 I thought that if I prepare the talk I can send it to the organizers, and they can at least play the video for the attendees.
-Fortunately, that backup option was never used.
+Fortunately, this backup was not needed at all.

 I tried this trial run to be as close to the conference day.
 I used my standing desk and the presenter to get, as we would say in software development, close to production as possible.
 This first run went already fantastic, and I was just in time.